-Generally Teddy Bear Hamsters are happy animals but recommended to not put hamsters in one cage.
+Generally Teddy Bear Hamsters are happy animals.
+But it is recommended to not put 2 hamsters in one cage.
 Sometimes they get grumpy and want to be left alone.
 They are nocturnal animals which means they sleep during the day and are active during the night.

 And also put some food, water, bedding, wheel, hideout, water bottle, food dish and safe to chew toys.

-Remember that most of human foods are harmful to Hamster but they find seeds, grains, fruits and vegetables satisfactory.
-If you have one or more Teddy Bear Hamster make sure they are not overcrowded in a cage, Teddy Bear Hamster do not like to live in pairs they have the tendency to fight over each other even to the verge of death.
+If you have one or more Teddy Bear Hamsters make sure they are not overcrowded in a cage.
+Teddy Bear Hamster do not like to live in pairs.
+They have the tendency to fight over each other even to the verge of death.

 Teddy Bear Hamster Diet

-Teddy Bear Hamsters diets are composed mainly by grains, fruits and vegetables.
-They should be feed daily and also before feeding them it is advisable to remove leftovers from the previous day.
-And also always refill their water supply and must be kept fresh.
-They also need something to chew on, as their incisors grow continuously and needs to be kept in shape and maintained.
+Teddy Bear Hamsters diet is composed mainly by grains, fruits and vegetables.
+Before feeding them it is advisable to remove leftovers from the previous day.
+And also always refill their water supply which must be kept fresh.

-Aside from giving them safe healthy foods for their daily diet, hamsters love to chew and bite, they must also be given a chew toys.
-Avoid giving chew toys that can give a health problem.
+Hamsters love to chew and bite, they must also be given a chew toys.
 It is necessary to give them chewing toys for their tooth health.
 A material for gnawing is a must and it should be non-toxic to avoid health problems because they love to chew and bite that makes the possibility of gnawing the metal bars of their cage.